 Medical advances in the last few years have increased the ability to treat strokes, and rehabilitation is a crucial component to recovery.
 At Boulder Community Health, we offer a comprehensive range of rehabilitation services for stroke survivors designed to help patients reach the highest possible level of independence and productivity.

 The continuum of care for a stroke usually starts at the emergency department, and may include neuro-ICU, acute hospitalization, inpatient rehabilitation, homecare, and outpatient rehabilitation.
-Boulder Community Hospital is the only facility in Boulder County that provides a full spectrum of treatment for strokes.
+Boulder Community Health is the only healthcare provider in Boulder County that provides a full spectrum of treatment for strokes.